na-na-hi/renget/archive/iftod.md

 >\>there's also a fainted hunter being carted into town that's missing his waist armor and is dosed head to toe in monster fluid
 >\>tfw that grand adventure you signed up for was in fact an expedition taken over entirely by degenerates

-\>the Smart Biologist looks up from his notes to see you step off the ship looking around bewildered
+%darkgreen%\>the Smart Biologist looks up from his notes to see you step off the ship looking around bewildered
 \>next thing you know, he's run over excitedly with a pile of junk in his hands
 \>"Ahh, reinforcements!
 Impeccable timing!
 The flock of Legiana in the Coral Highlands have all gone into heat simultaneously and my upgrades to the Dragonthruster haven't been tested fully!"
 He nods to the blissful Legiana being mechanically fucked
 \>"There's about six or seven of them, nothing to be worried about if you take these!"
 He shoves a handful of Earplugs and Resistor jewels into your hands, alongside a Potion bottle that contains a thick, clear liquid and a Mega Dash Juice.
 \>"Make sure to watch your stamina, I've been told they have quite the longevity!
 The last hunter to sate them reported that it's better if you 'go with the flow' and afterwards they all piled around him in an exhausted heap to nap.
 Doesn't that sound lovely?
 To be surrounded by such wonderful creatures, but alas!
 I'm stuck here doing research..."
-\>"Don't forget to get fluid samples--from both sexes!" he calls after you as you're herded to the Wingdrake stables by a pair of Palicos
+\>"Don't forget to get fluid samples--from both sexes!" he calls after you as you're herded to the Wingdrake stables by a pair of Palicos%%

-\>dig into the pile of books at the Research Center to study up for the "hunt" you've been assigned
+%darkgreen%\>dig into the pile of books at the Research Center to study up for the "hunt" you've been assigned
 \>most - if not all - of the pages seem to be sticking together
 \>with a frustrated sigh, you shove the book back in and head to the canteen to eat up
 \>your meal gets passed to you, but before you can take a bite, you notice a small dish next to your drink with a tiny pill resting in it